fienvh/uit-documentatie/content/search_api_3/latest/searching/created-and-modified.md

 # Created and modified - metadata

-UiTdatabank v3 keeps track of offer creation en modification dates.
+UiTdatabank v3 keeps track of offer creation and modification dates.
 This metdata can be queried with the following parameters:

 * `createdFrom` \(ISO-8601 datetime, eg. "2017-04-01T12:08:01+01:00"\)
 * `createdTo` \(ISO-8601 datetime, eg. "2017-04-20T12:08:01+01:00"\)